 Championed by the Mental Health Foundation www.mentalhealth.org.uk, Mental Health Awareness Week (18th-24th May) struck a chord with millions of UK residents due to the ongoing challenges caused by coronavirus.

-The Samaritans have been working closely with Network Rail since 2010 helping to train over 20,000 members of staff to sensitively intervene if they see a member of public showing signs of depression or distress.
+The Samaritans have been working closely with Network Rail with a focus on rail safety since 2010 helping to train over 20,000 members of staff to sensitively intervene if they see a member of public showing signs of depression or distress.
 Their quick and skilled intervention has meant *2,270 lives have been saved during 2018-19.
 More information about this initiative can be found here: https://bit.ly/2ZAmn5q

 Like the coronavirus, mental health can't be seen and is equally as serious.
 That's why it's important we talk to others and share our thoughts and feelings.